matayay/rock-paper-scissors/README.md

 **Description:**

-Basic terminal rock, paper, scissors game.
-The player will play against an AI for five rounds.
-Whoever has the most points after five rounds wins.
+Project features web based rock paper scissors game with a basic UI.
+The user will play against a random number generator.
+The first to win five rounds wins the game.
+The user may play as many rounds as they wish.